USAFL UA Umpire Accreditation Scheme – 2021 Update

 The USAFL UA follows the AFL Umpire Accreditation scheme in all aspects.
 Below is the process by which an umpire may gain accreditation for Field, Boundary, or Goals.
+We are also adding the umpire coach accreditation pathway, although that is still run by AFL.
 Because the Accreditation Scheme is the same as used by the AFL, all accreditations awarded under this scheme are equivalent to being accredited as such in Australia.

 Any inquiries should be directed to firstname.lastname@example.org.